-Advanced studio work in ceramics.
+Advanced work in ceramics, challenging students to develop a thematically driven, conceptually rigorous body of work that effectively demonstrates innovation, technical skill and intellectual curiosity.
+Students must focus on ideas, conduct relevant research and work independently to produce a body of conceptually-linked works that are informed by materiality, context, theory, and contemporary practice.
 Coursework integrates effective oral and written communication to explore contemporary and historical practices within the medium and the role of art in human experience.